Vinaayaka-VS/HostProjectOne/README.md

 # HostProjectOne
 Quiz App Project!
-Ensure all the files are in the same directory. run menu.html first.
+Ensure all the files are in the same directory, run menu.html first.